Spectral representation of lattice gluon and ghost propagators at zero temperature: Introduction

 \section{Introduction}

 A plethora of practical Quantum Field Theory calculational tools, both analytical and numerical, have been developed in a Euclidean setting, despite living in a Minkowski spacetime.
-In particular, most of the non-perturbative approaches to Quantum Field Theory rely solely on the Euclidean formulation of the theory.
-This is also the case for the discretized lattice approach to Yang-Mills theory, or most of its continuum studies using the Dyson-Schwinger equations.
+In particular, non-perturbative approaches to Quantum Field Theory tend to rely solely on the Euclidean formulation of the theory due to its technical advantages.
+This is also the case for the discretized lattice approach to Yang-Mills theory, or most of its continuum studies using the Dyson-Schwinger equations, although there are also examples of solving the Dyson-Schwinger equations directly in Minkowski space \cite{Sauli:2002tk, Frederico:2019noo, Solis:2019fzm}.
 The Euclidean formulation accesses only space-like momenta and, therefore, phenomena that are associated with time-like momenta cannot be investigated within Euclidean Quantum Field Theory.
 Moreover, whereas in perturbation theory the analytical continuation of the Euclidean correlation functions into the entire complex momenta Argand plane relies on the usual Wick rotation, it is not clear that the same rule can be applied for the non-perturbative regime.
 Oftentimes the analytical structure of the perturbative correlation functions are known, allowing to go from the Minkowski to Euclidean spacetime and vice-versa in an unambiguous way.
 However, for the non-perturbative regime, the analytical structure of the correlation functions is difficult to determine \textit{per se} and the analytical continuation of the Euclidean space correlation functions into the complex plane becomes a much harder problem.
 Additionally, with numerical data in particular, we only have a discrete set of data at our disposal which we wish to analytically continue to the complex plane, while it is well-known that such a continuation is only unique when departing from a function known over an open subset of $\mathbb{C}$.

 For two-point correlation functions, a possible strategy is to compute the Källén-Lehmann spectral density $\rho(\omega)$ from the Euclidean data and reintegrate $\rho(\omega)$ to determine the propagator for Minkowski $p^2 \leq 0$.
 The spectral density encodes information about the spectra and, at finite temperature, it can be related to transport coefficients and thermodynamical properties of e.g.~the quark-gluon plasma \cite{Meyer:2011gj}.
 In this paper we discuss the computation of the spectral density from Euclidean data, focusing on the inversion of the propagator data and on how to improve the method set out in \cite{Dudal:2013yva}.